filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 ## Hardware requirements

-The hardware requirements for providers are very demanding, but once you acquire them, they're not expected to increase in the foreseeable future.
+The hardware requirements for storage providers are very demanding, but once you acquire them, they're not expected to increase in the foreseeable future.
 Money spent on hardware should provide you with many years of reliable service, paying for themselves several times over.

 You'll need this hardware, not just to facilitate storage, but also to regularly run some computationally expensive operations, called proofs.
 You need to regularly run proofs that show that you're continuing to dedicate storage space to the same data you received.